MRI-to-CT synthesis using drifting models: Methodology

 \subsection{Implementation Details}

 We split both Gold Atlas and SynthRAD2023 datasets based on 70\%/10\%/20\% rule to create training, validation, and testing subsets, respectively.
+The ResNet-18 model is pre-trained on real CT images in the training subset using a self-supervised contrastive loss for 300 epochs, following \cite{chen2020simple}.
 The conditional generation in the drifting model is a UNet-like model.
 For drifting loss computation, 16 positive and negative samples are created by randomly cropping 64 $\times$ 64 patches from real image and generated images, respectively.
 In \eqref{eq13}, $\lambda_{drift}$ and $\lambda_{1}$ are empirically set to 1 and 10, respectively.
 Adam optimizer is used and the learning rate is set to 0.0001.
 The training loss is recorded and monitored during the training process.
 When the training loss does not decrease more than 1\% for the most recent 20 epochs, the early stop triggers and the training model is saved for the later inference.
 All experiments are conducted using Pytorch via a single Nvidia H200 GPU.